imliuyzh/Tamandua/README.md

 <img src="img/logo.png" width="370px">

 # Tamandua
-This program will notify the student users in the University of California, Irvine (UCI) when the classes they want are open.
+This program will notify the student users at the University of California, Irvine (UCI) when the classes they want are open.

 ## Background
 Enrolling classes that students want is often a difficult task in the University of California, Irvine.
-This is largely due to the server's inability to handle a large amount of requests.
+This is largely due to the server's inability to handle a large number of requests.
 Numerous tools attempting to register for classes have been created.
 However, it has shown that usually programs like these can be abused.
 Recently, there are reports indicate that some students will use these tools to keep making requests that ultimately overloads the server, rendering the server incapable of adding students' classes.
 Consequently, class registration is not the focus of this project.
 Instead, this project will focus on class registration **NOTIFICATION**.
 It will tell the students to get the classes they want once they are open.
-The method of registering the classes will be students' choice.
+The method of registering for the classes will be the students' choice.
 However, I recommend that students should use WebReg as the primary choice of performing this task because it is the legal and official way as specified by the registrar.

 There is also another reason behind this project's motivation.
 Most applications, such as Coursicle, are mobile-focused; in other words, PC devices are not their target.
 As a result, PC users will face difficulty to automate checking class availability.
-This tool essentially performs the same task as Coursicle with the exception that it mainly targets on PC devices.
+This tool essentially performs the same task as Coursicle with the exception that it mainly targets PC devices.

 ### Naming
 In the University of California, Irvine, Anteaters are the official mascot representing the school itself.
 If one can search the meaning of "Tamandua," he or she can find that "Tamandua" is the formal name for a type of anteater.
-In order to echo the academic background of this project and to avoid others' tendency to name their projects with prefix such as "Zot" or "Ant," I decided to use "Tamandua" as the name for my work.
+In order to echo the academic background of this project and to avoid others' tendency to name their projects with a prefix such as "Zot" or "Ant," I decided to use "Tamandua" as the name for my work.

 ## Deployment/"Pseudo-Installation"
 Since Tamandua is technically still in development, there is no installer like in Windows that you may feel used to (although you can package it using third-party libraries like PyInstaller).
 Instead, you grab the scripts and run them in a Python environment with dependencies.